2qx/bitcoin-cash-forever/README.md

 If there are issues with the fees, a custom fee may be provided with the `--fee` override.

+👇 Support the tor project by trying the command below.
+Actually, this is a real contract with real money on it. 👇

+👇 DO IT!
+No wallet necessary, try to execute this contract 👇

     npx bitcoin-cash-forever --address bitcoincash:qrtyy8w9yv6ffqtny9gp56m8kztl3nwwzcqyzsv32k

+🤞

     Alpha Software.
 DON'T PUT YOUR LIFE SAVINGS ON THIS CONTRACT!!!
     # Perpetuity to pay 1/120 total, every 4000 blocks, after a 3400 (sat) executor allowance